 If you’re like me, when you hear/see the words pulled pork, you probably have the mental picture of shredded slow cooked pork in a tasty barbeque sauce.
 The type of pulled pork you would find at an American BBQ joint.

 By definition pulled pork is slow cooked pork, which is then pulled from, or shredded from the main piece.
 Remember my milk braised pork recipe I shared a couple of weeks ago?
 Picture below for a drooling visual reminder.I did mention when I published that recipe that leftover pork you may have is perfect for sandwiches, or salads.
 A salad is exactly what I whipped up for the boys and I with the leftovers from that very recipe.

 The salad is light and zingy from the lemon juice and mustard dressing.
 The herbs and garlic add lift and fresh punch to the pork and chickpeas.
 It hints on Mediterranean in flavour.
 If you wanted to hint a little further in that direction you could add some sumac, ditch the mustard and add some plain yoghurt or labne.

 Pulled Pork & Chickpea Salad

-- 300g pulled pork (leftovers from milk braised pork recipe)
+- 300 grams pulled pork leftovers from milk braised pork recipe

 If you don’t have a stash of leftover pulled pork on hand, though I strongly suggest making my milk braised pork, you could use some shredded meat from a BBQ chook.
 Of course you could use some poached chicken if you are feeling particularly virtuous.